6 Things Everyone Should Know About OCD

 Posted Dec 06, 2018

-Some people mistakenly believe that if someone has OCD, he or she will be extremely neat and tidy.
-While some obsessions and compulsions surround cleanliness (e.g., compulsive handwashing in those who obsess over germs), many do not.
+Some people mistakenly believe that if someone has OCD, they will be extremely neat and tidy.
+While some obsessions and compulsions surround cleanliness (e.g., compulsive hand-washing in those who obsess over germs), many do not.
 Every person suffering from OCD experiences obsessions that are unique to them.
 Furthermore, the fact that someone seems to care quite a bit about keeping their home or apartment clean doesn’t mean they have OCD.

 OCD can significantly impact both the lives of those affected and their families, but help is available.
 First-line treatments are a specific type of cognitive behavioral therapy known as exposure-response prevention (ERP) therapy and medication.
 In ERP therapy, patients, under the direction of a certified therapist, confront specific triggers that induce obsessive thoughts and work to reduce anxiety surrounding these triggers so that they do not feel the urge to perform the associated compulsion.
 Along with ERP therapy, selective serotonin reuptake inhibitors (SSRIs) are considered a first-line treatment option and have been effectively helping patients with OCD for nearly three decades.

-Since the first SSRI was approved in 1989, the psychiatry community has made significant strides in effectively treating OCD thanks to the efforts of researchers all over the world.
-Because of this research, the side effects associated with medication are improving and new technologies such as deep TMS are being discovered.
+Since the first SSRI was approved in 1989, the psychiatry community has made significant strides in effectively treating OCD, thanks to the efforts of researchers all over the world.
+Because of this research, the side effects associated with medications are improving, and new technologies, such as deep TMS, are being discovered.
 The more we understand about this disorder, the more effective and personalized we can make our treatments.
 So, while OCD is considered extremely treatable today, therapies will be even more effective in the future as we begin to better understand how and why individuals with OCD are affected.

 Treatment options are available, even for patients who might not be comfortable taking medication.
 Patients don’t need to be debilitated by their symptoms, and there are many options to help them overcome their obsessions and shift their focus to living a rewarding and healthy life.